demisto/content/Packs/Jira/Integrations/JiraV3/README.md

 ### jira-get-user-info

 ***
 Retrieves information about a specified Jira user.
-For On-Premises instances, you should use the user's key and username to retrieve their details.
-For Cloud instances, user's `account_id` is required. if no identifier is supplied, information for the user the API credentials belong to is returned.
+For on-prem instances, you should use the user's key and username to retrieve their details.
+For Cloud instances, user's `account_id` is required.
+If no identifier is supplied, information for the user the API credentials belong to is returned.

 #### Base Command